samcarrington/code-style/pages/markdown/javascript.md

 support level for your project, based on that stated in the technical specification.

-[Babel upgrage][babel-upgrade] can be used in existing projects to project them into the right state for Babel 7 support.
+[Babel upgrade][babel-upgrade] can be used in existing projects to project them into the right state for Babel 7 support.
 The table of language features as they stood at the point of being deprecated is as follows: